 3) Foreign Subsidiaries

 Some foreign manufacturers, particularly in the cosmetics, pharmaceutical, consumer appliances, durables, and industrial products sectors, have registered wholly owned subsidiaries in Russia.
-These companies can sell products directly to their own subsidiary companies registered in Russia that import for their own account.
-This approach provides full control to the supplier over distribution and further reduces possible risks from the false invoicing and other billing irregularities sometimes committed by independent importers and distributors.
+These companies can sell products directly to their own subsidiary companies registered in Russia that import for their account.
+This approach provides full control to the supplier over distribution and further reduces possible risks from false invoicing and other billing irregularities sometimes committed by independent importers and distributors.
 For more information on registering a company in Russia, please refer to the Establishing an Office section below.

 In Russia, distributors or representative offices of foreign companies often employ agents in Russian regions to promote their products.
 It is uncommon for foreign companies to rely solely upon one agent to cover the entire country.

 U.S. exporters are advised to cultivate personal relationships with their Russian representatives and clients; proceed gradually, relative to similar arrangements in the United States; and ensure that they have a contingency plan should problems arise.
-Since it is often difficult to find information on Russian companies, it is recommended that U.S. firms consider using the U.S. Commercial Service’s due diligence service to validate potential partners The U.S. Commercial Service advises against a U.S. company representative simply visiting Russia once or twice, selecting a representative, granting exclusive representation, and then moving quickly to consignment or credit sales without first establishing a payment and performance history.
+Since it is often difficult to find information on Russian companies, it is recommended that U.S. firms consider using the U.S. Commercial Service’s due diligence service to validate potential partners35T The U.S. Commercial Service advises against a U.S. company representative simply visiting Russia once or twice, selecting a representative, granting exclusive representation, and then moving quickly to consignment or credit sales without first establishing a payment and performance history.
 In addition, exporters are cautioned to take primary responsibility for registering their brand names in Russia and not to rely on a local partner for this step.
-Finally, it is important to provide a Russian partner Russian-language product information and marketing materials.
+Finally, it is important to provide a Russian partner with Russian-language product information and marketing materials.